kristinabog/planet-fit/README.md

 8. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](/assets/img/milestone1-wireframe.pdf) during the design process.
 9. [TinyPNG:](https://tinypng.com/)
-    - TinyPNG ws used to compress the images.
+    - TinyPNG was used to compress the images.
 10. [PNG2JPG](https://png2jpg.com/)
-    - Png to JPG was used to convert images to jpg.
+    - PNG2JPG was used to convert images to JPG.

 ## Testing